radanalyticsio/spark-operator/README.md

 * *cpuLimit* and *memoryLimit* set limit values and take precedence over values taken from *cpu* and *memory* respectively

+# Node Tolerations for SparkCluster pods

+The operator supports specifying [Kubernetes node tolerations](https://kubernetes.io/docs/concepts/configuration/taint-and-toleration) which will be applied to all master and worker pods in a Spark cluster.
+You can see examples of this in use in the *examples/test* directory.

+* *nodeTolerations* specifies a list of Node Tolerations definitions that should be applied to all master and worker nodes.

 ## Spark Applications